 We discovered this gem during our first visit to Florence.
 We’ve returned every single time.
 It’s one of those memorable Italy experiences that has stayed with us.

 Bistecca alla Fiorentina (Florentine Style Steak or Tuscan Steak) is one of the most popular dishes in Tuscany.
 The traditional Florentine steak comes from the Tuscan breed of cattle called the Chianina.

 At a traditional Tuscan steakhouse, after ordering, they will bring out the rare cut of meat to the table for approval.
 You can ask for a different cut if it is not to your liking.
 Once you see it and approve it, they will take it back to the kitchen to season and grill it properly.

-There are many places in Florence that serve Bistecca alla Fiorentina.
-Definitely ask around.
+Many places in Florence serve Bistecca alla Fiorentina.
+Ask around.

 Our best experience of Bistecca alla Fiorentina is at El Fagiole.
 A rustic tavern that continues to serve authentic Florentine Steak and other delicious Tuscan dishes.
 Reservations recommended.
 Cash only.

-Piazza della Repubblica is a square and also is the center of the city of Florence.
+Piazza della Repubblica is a square in the center of Florence.
 It’s the only one with a merry-go-round in the city.
-This is a great spot to come to sit at a cafe or enjoy sometimes the live music from street performers.
-Some nights the piazza is alive with people and others it’s so nice and quiet.
+This is a great spot to sit at a cafe or sometimes enjoy the live music from street performers.
+Some nights, the piazza is alive with people; on others, it’s nice and quiet.

 It is a lovely piazza to visit and one not to miss.

 Tip: Have a drink at the rooftop terrace of the Rinascente store for a special view.